DavidVentura/PicoPico/README.md

 * ~Get reasonable audio quality out of SFX~
 * Deal with warnings when building for ESP
     * ~Figure out why they don't show up when building with SDL backend~
-* Move hardcoded pin for ESP32 to sdkconfig
+* ~Move hardcoded pin for ESP32 to sdkconfig~
-    * Extract current values for docs
+    * Extract current values for docs WIP
 * Implement more complete SFX
 * Generate board captures automatically
 * ~Add support for short-hand print ('?"x"' == print("x"))~